 Green Lacewing Larvae

 Green Lacewing larvae, ideal for controlling aphids, are commonly used as generalist predators for garden and farm insect control.
 Predatory in the larval stage, Green Lacewing feed on a wide range of soft-bodied insects in various life stages.
+They are great beneficial insects for Integrated Pest Management Programs.

 Green Lacewing larvae paralyze their prey with venom and feed on the body fluids of the pest.
 Each lacewing larva will devour 200 or more pests or pest eggs per week during their two to three-week developmental period.
 Lacewing adults can survive the winter in highly sheltered areas; however, most overwintering occurs as pupae or eggs.